Why do we need to use the import CSV (comma-separated values) delimiter in PowerShell? By…

 Select which KRBTGT account you want to target.
 Select 1.
 Type Continue and press Enter.

-If everything is looking good, proceed to the next step.
+If everything looks good, proceed to the next step.

 Real reset mode